smartdevicelink/sdl_app_library_guides/docs/Frequently Asked Questions/React Native/index.md

 This guide is not meant to walk you through how to make a React Native app but help you integrate SDL into an existing application.
 We will show you a basic example of how to communicate between your app's JavaScript code and SDL's native Obj-C code.
 For more advanced features, please refer to the React Native documentation linked above.

 ## Integration Basics
-Native API methods are not exposed automatically to Javascript.
+Native API methods are not exposed automatically to JavaScript.
 This means you must expose methods you wish to use from SDL to your React Native app.
 You must implement the `RCTBridgeModule` protocol into a bridge class (see below for an example).
-Please follow [Integrating Basics](Getting Started/Integration Basics) for the basic setup of a native SDL `ProxyManager` class that your bridge code will call into.
+Please follow [SmartDeviceLink Integration Basics](Getting Started/Integration Basics) for the basic setup of a native SDL `ProxyManager` class that your bridge code will communicate with.
 This is the necessary starting point in order to continue with this example.
-Please make sure you also set up a simple UI with buttons and some textfields on the SDL side.
+Please make sure you also set up a simple UI with buttons and some text on the SDL side.

 ### Creating the RCTBridge
 To create a native module you must implement the `RCTBridgeModule` protocol.
 Update your `ProxyManager` to include `RCTBridgeModule`.